-Performance comparision of my laptop processor upgrade [Samsung NP300 E5Z]
+Performance comparison of my laptop processor upgrade [Samsung NP300 E5Z]

 Yep.
 An increase of 38% – in benchmark score.
-You can also see there is an increase in RAM and Disk scores too.
-I wonder how?
-Well, isn’t it obvious? 😀
+Of course, you can see the increase in RAM and Disk scores too. 😀

 What about the real application test?

 Honestly, it is not a super mind-blowing upgrade.
-Though the difference of this laptop CPU upgrade is definitely visible, it is not a super big leap either.
+Though the difference of this laptop CPU upgrade is definitely visible, it is not a huge leap either.

-I feel I should have gone for a Quad core processor but I that was more riskier and I didn’t want to risk money and laptop!
+I feel I should have gone for a Quad-core processor but that was riskier.
+As a result, I would’ve risked both money and a laptop!.
 So, considering that, I am overall happy! 😀

 Before and after of laptop processor upgrade (in my day to day activities)